-1. 1.1 Outline a potential research proposal.
+1. Develop a research proposal.
+1.1 Outline a potential research proposal.
 1.2 Address the factors that contribute to the process of selecting a research project.
 1.3 Develop a research project proposal including a critical review of the key resources.
 1.4 Develop an appropriate plan and procedures to carry out the agreed research proposal.
 2. Carry out a research project considering the relevant Develop the research questions and hypothesis and match the resources efficiently. aspects.
 2.2 Undertake the proposed research project using suitable methods.
 2.3 Record and collect relevant data.
-3. Evaluate and present the outcomes of the research project Apply suitable research techniques to evaluate the outcomes of the research project.
+3. Apply suitable research techniques to evaluate the outcomes of the research project.
 3.2 Interpret the outcomes to form conclusions and recommendations for future projects.
 3.3 Present the outcomes of the research to the target audience using an appropriate format and media.